codingones/dotgithub/templates/README_ORGANIZATION.md

-# My awesome github organization !
+# My awesome github organization: ORGANIZATION_NAME !

 A brief description of your project would do wonders here !